hypi-universe/docs-legacy/content/reference/01-graphql/07-interfaces.md

 ## Introduction
-Similar to other type system, GraphQL supports interfaces.
+Similar to other type systems, GraphQL supports interfaces.
 Interfaces are abstract types that holds a certain set of fields that a type must include to implement the interface.

 Interfaces are powerful, and a great way to build and use GraphQL schemas through the use of abstract types.
 Abstract types can't be used directly in schema, but can be used as building blocks for creating explicit types.